Want to see all our Long Beach Foodie Updates? Click here to scroll through the archives.

 Working with Sheva Hosseinzadeh of Coldwell Banker Commercial BLAIR WESTMAC after a connection through friend and fellow bakers Dahlia Villegas and Judy Karni of Twice Baked, Delatorre scoured places across the city but it was Pine that caught her eye.
 Since February, she has slowly fallen in love with the space and, as of a few weeks ago, officially signed a lease and has keys.

 ”It’s such a great area with so many new things happening all of the time, I feel lucky to be a new business owner in this area.
 It’s really exciting!”

-Working with Handian Construction (the same crew behind neighboring Pie Bar), Delatorre is expecting the shop to be up and running come December.
+Working with Handian Construction (the same crew behind neighboring Pie Bar), Delatorre opened shop at 11AM today.

 Even better?
 It won’t just be the cookies and shortbread she offered at MADE.

 Delatorre is a master bread maker and for those lucky enough to experience the carby wonder directly from Delatorre’s kitchen, they have experienced her culinary works of art.
 From sourdough boules to croissants, farmhouse wheat loaves to brioche buns, Delatorre is going to offer DTLB its freshest bread along with possibly making sandwiches on said bread.
 (Patty melt and pepperoni pizza-stuffed sourdough balls included.)